Updated: Aug 12, 2021

 Take part in exercise

 Ultimately, losing weight is all about burning off more calories than you are consuming.
 Increasing your physical activity levels can therefore help to speed up your weight loss.
-A combination of both cardiovascular and resistance training exercise will give you optimum results.
+A combination of both cardiovascular and resistance training exercises will give you optimum results.
 Aim to start slowly initially.
 Did you know that just by including an additional 20 minutes of walking per day the average person would burn enough calories to lose almost 1 stone of weight in a year?!

 If you need support and want to start your weight loss journey you can book an appointment today.